 - Impatience and lack of understanding cited as reasons why SMEs think social media is waste of time

 Measuring ROI from social: How long it takesToo many SMEs place much time into perfecting content but suffer from lack of critical number of opt-in followers.
 A number of businesses think content alone will produce results overnight.
 The solution is to invest a small sum into Facebook ads which will bring audience numbers up to levels which will lead to a per centage of click-thru’s to the website.
 SMEs should bear in mind people on Facebook are browsing rather than shopping.
 The next stage is just to add value.
 Provide useful content and engaging conversation.
 After that it’s about adding links to further valuable content which lives on your website.
 This means getting potential customers onto your site.
 The point of all of this is when they are ready to buy, your business will come first to mind because of the value and engagement (relationship building) you’ve created in the interim.

 Social selling: A job for sales or marketing?Social selling is a job for the sales team.
 It requires a certain type of individual who is patient and nurturing in their approach and who keeps a keen eye on his/her prospects’ social networking activity in order to build relationships and trust.
 They are also able to utilise their sales skills to make the sale and close the deal when the time arises.
 The role of the marketing team is to create the content that can be used by the sales team to keep social media leads warm.
 In a typical scenario, the sales team would get to know their sales prospects on a personal level by leveraging social media and would share content that resonates well with the specific prospect to help develop trust.

-Very often, sales that are made through social selling tend to be of a much higher value than sales made through other channels.
+How do you persuade sales to use social to sell?Very often, sales that are made through social selling tend to be of a much higher value than sales made through other channels.
 This is because a sales team who uses social media to source their leads can be extremely specific about who they are targeting.
 They can also monitor these prospects’ activities on social networks to get to know them on a personal level.
 This gives them a competitive advantage over rival companies who may employe a more traditional sales approach.
 The prospect is much more likely to respond to someone who really “gets them” and will always think of this sales person first when they’re ready to buy.
 Real Business quizzed Grace Victory back in December to produce some business learnings from a social media superstar.
 Gavin Hammar is the founder and CEO of social media management dashboard Sendible.

 Share this story